Main image of the Nextas Zero-Point Clamping Plate

 Automated Pallet Pools

 Our clamping plates are the ideal foundation for automated pallet systems.
-Their robustness and standard interface ensure reliable, repeatable exchanges by robotic loaders 24/7.
+Their robustness and standard interface deliver reliable, repeatable exchanges by robotic loaders 24/7.

 CMM & Inspection

 Transfer a workpiece directly from the CNC to the CMM on the same pallet, using an identical clamping plate as the reference.
-This eliminates re-fixturing errors and ensures consistent measurement.
+This eliminates re-fixturing errors and delivers consistent measurement.

 Case Study